Adventure for Cresthaven RPG

 5. Beware!

-This room has a barred and locked door leading into it.
-Upon it is a crudely carved sign with hard to read writing.
+This room has a barred and locked door leading into it, adorned with a crudely carved sign that is difficult to read.

-Reading Languages.
-If the character cannot read Goblin, a thief can make a Read Languages check (DC12) to understand the message.
+• If a character cannot read Goblin, a thief can attempt a Read Languages check with a DC12.
+This check will allow the character to understand the message on the sign.

 UPON opening the door read: